kiat/OOP-Design-Patterns/Java/Example-1/README.md

 mvn clean compile assembly:single

+or

+mvn clean package

 # How to run

-mvn clean package
+java -cp target/*.jar edu.bu.met.cs665.Main

+or

+run.sh

 # Using Findbugs

 To see bug detail using the Findbugs GUI, use the following command "mvn findbugs:gui"

 Or you can create a XML report by using

+mvn findbugs:gui

+or

 mvn findbugs:findbugs